hashicorp/terraform-provider-rightscale/website/docs/r/cm_network.markdown

 * `route_table_href` - (Optional) Sets the default route table for this network, useful if you create the route table with a different resource.

-* `deployment_href` - (Optional) HREF of the deployment that owns the network.
+* `deployment_href` - (Optional) Href of the deployment that owns the network.
 If you wish to use a deployment object as top level ownership construct, perhaps allocating the new network to a single deployment, then provide this href.

 ## Attributes Reference